Roasted Sweet Potato Tacos (Easy Vegan Dinner Recipe)

 The sweet potato chunks are seasoned on a baking tray and ready to go in the oven.

-Step three: Prepare the cabbage by thinly slicing 1/2 of the cabbage and tossing in lime juice from 1/2 a lime and a pinch of salt. *You can also use a mandoline to thinly slice quickly and easily.
+Step three: Prepare the cabbage by thinly slicing 1/2 of the cabbage and tossing it in lime juice from 1/2 a lime and a pinch of salt. *You can also use a mandoline to thinly slice quickly and easily.
 Set the cabbage aside.

 Step four: Prepare the simple guacamole.
 Place three avocados, juice from 1 lime, and salt to taste in a bowl.
 Use a fork or whisk to mash it up and stir until the guacamole is creamy.
 Set it aside.